 11. These matcha eclairs are now ready to serve, if you want to make them ever so slightly more fancy then dust lightly with matcha powder and shave some white chocolate over the top!
 Hope you like these matcha eclairs and have fun!

 If you want to replace the matcha with dark chocolate or just white chocolate then go for it simply remove the matcha powder from the recipe.
-As for the white chocolate on top I simply tempered some white chocolate, wait for it to set then broke it into pieces.
-Over all this recipe should be a good guide on how to make choux pastry.
-This can also be used for various other deserts such as profiteroles, choux buns, cruller donuts, gougeres etc. Have fun with this recipe and I'm sure you will love it if you have a sweet tooth!
+As for the white chocolate on top, I simply tempered some white chocolate, wait for it to set then broke it into pieces.
+Overall this recipe should be a good guide on how to make choux pastry.
+This can also be used for various other desserts such as profiteroles, choux buns, cruller doughnuts, gouges etc. Have fun with this recipe and I’m sure you will love it if you have a sweet tooth!